knative/release/README.md

 Announce on **#general** that the release will be cut in a week and that additional caution should be used when merging big changes.

+### Check nightly builds

+Check the status of the nightly builds for each repo.
+If they are failing, reach out the respective WG leads to investigate.

 ### Collect release-notes

 Make a new HackMD release notes document.